bitsondatadev/trino-getting-started/dolphinscheduler/README.md

 docker-compose ps
 ```

-You should expect to see the following output, when you see the status of
+You should expect to see the following output when you see the status of
-both Trino and DolphinScheduler are `running (healthy)`, it means the services
+both Trino and DolphinScheduler are `running (healthy)`, which means the services
 are ready to use.

 ```shell